 Biodiversity Conservation Initiatives

-Our company’s business activities rely on nature’s bounty and for this reason we recognize the importance of conserving biodiversity.
-As such, we promote reduced environmental impacts and incorporate biodiversity conservation in our procurement policy.
-In terms of our initiatives during the product life cycle, we develop eco-friendly products, while outside of Japan we take part in local initiatives, including those that protect rare tree species.
+Our company’s business activities rely on nature’s bounty.
+Following the philosophy of our Responsible Care Activity Guideline, we recognize the importance of conserving biodiversity.
+As such, we are a promotion partner of “The Declaration of Biodiversity by Nippon Keidanren.”
+Understanding the importance of biodiversity outlined in the guidelines and reflecting it in the basic management stance, and following these declarations, we are promoting environmental impact reductions, compliance with our procurement policy, and dialogue with communities through preservation activities at biotopes set up at some of our business locations.
+In terms of our initiatives during the product life cycle, we develop ecofriendly products, while outside of Japan we take part in local initiatives, including those that protect rare tree species.

-Initiatives to Protect the Forest Ecosystems
+Initiative to Protect Forest Ecosystems

 Our company contributes to conservation of biodiversity by protecting forest environments through supporting forest thinning projects and afforestation activities.
 Our company has supported forest thinning mainly in Iwate Prefecture since fiscal 2008 by expanding the use of Paper Products that Contribute to Forest Thinning Efforts promoted by the Morino Chonai-Kai (Forest Neighborhood Association).
-The cumulative amount of this paper used is approximately 51 tons, which corresponds to the thinning of 3.35 hectares.
+The cumulative amount of this paper used is approximately 70.3 tons, which corresponds to the thinning of 4.55 hectares.